Muslim Engagement and Development

-Background
+Leadership

-MEND was founded by Sufyan Ismail and established in 2014, building on previous work by iENGAGE.
+MEND was founded by Sufyan Ismail in June 2014 as a private company limited by shares, building on his previous work through iEngage (started in November 2008).

+Ismail was replaced as MEND's chief executive officer by Shazad Amin in 2016 but retained significant control over the organisation until March 2018.

+After Ismail's brief return as CEO in June 2024, Linsay Taylor was appointed his successor in January 2025.

+Activities

 Media monitoring

 MEND monitors daily media coverage pertaining to British Muslims and provides commentary on stories where it believes Islamophobic narratives are present.
 MEND is a recognised as a 'representative body' for British Muslims with the Independent Press Standards Organisation (IPSO).

 Political advocacy

 Over the years, MEND has extensively featured at fringe events in mainstream political party conferences.
 In 2014, prior to the upcoming general election, MEND's panel at the Conservative Party Conference featured the party's election strategist Lynton Crosby and Peter Oborne.
 MEND's panel at the Labour Party conference the same year featured Owen Jones and Keith Vaz, amongst others.

 At the 2017 party conferences, MEND ran a fringe event at the Labour Party conference focussing on the empowerment of Muslim women with speakers including the politicians Diane Abbott, Kate Green, Rushanara Ali, and Naz Shah.
 At the 2017 Conservative Party conference, MEND ran a fringe event with speakers Nazir Afzal and Peter Oborne on the topic of the Conservative Party's relationship with Muslim communities.

 In November 2017, MEND launched its annual Islamophobia Awareness Month (IAM) in Parliament.
 IAM is an inter-community campaign which runs throughout November each year in partnership with Police and Crime Commissioners (PCC), local councils, journalists and local media, councillors and local MPs, mosques, universities, schools, community organisations and others, in order to highlight the positive contributions of British Muslims and raise awareness of Islamophobia.
 At the parliamentary launch in 2017, the event was chaired by Stephen Kinnock, while speakers included Labour's Jeremy Corbyn, Wes Streeting, Naz Shah, Afzal Khan, Kate Green and the Liberal Democrat Lord Brian Paddick, as well as representatives from the NUS, Byline Media, Spinwatch and Hacked Off.
 Other speakers included the barrister Hashi Mohammed, as the representative to Max Hill QC, Independent Reviewer of Terrorism, Dr Rimla Akhtar, Chair of the Muslim Women's Sports Foundation, and the Reverend Steven Saxby.

 The organisation has also produced dozens of briefing papers on concerns for British Muslims, including hate crime, press regulation, Stop and Search, Schedule 7, police and crime commissioners, halal slaughter, counter terror law, and more.

-In its approach to both general and local elections, MEND produces manifestos to advise candidates on the issues that are of interest to Muslims within their constituencies.
-In addition to this, MEND also provides summaries of major party manifestos in order to help British Muslims to understand the main issues that may concern them and opposing parties' positions on them.